-Natura al Transect Minimum Width AGEO Perimeter Boundary 100 feet (1) arterial a stree cape Buffer adjacent to I street or Rural Parkway, or It shown on the County's Ighfare Identification Map 50 feet measured from the edge of the ultimate R-O-W which shall include a pedestrian pathway, bike lane or equestrian trail (2)(3) (4) adjace caping, Landscape Buffer nt to streets other than ed above 30 feet which shall include pedestrian pathway, bike lane or equestrian trail (3)(4) Recrea ation 75 feet by 100 feet in length Green Preser lture, Conservation, ways , Pastures, vation, Wetlands, Water lement Tracts elds, 100 feet Notes: 1.
-Except where indicated purs Plan suant to the Site Specific FLU Amendment Conceptual 2.
-Rural Parkways are identified ed by the Transportation Element of the Plan 3.
-A minimum of eight feet in width for a single pedestrian pathway, bike lane or equestrian trail, or a minimum of 15 feet in width where a pedestrian pathway or bike lane is combined.
-4. d in the Natural Transect, except for any unimproved way easement for non-vehicular pathways.
+Natura al Transect Minimum Width AGEO Perimeter Boundary 100 feet (1) collect cape Buffer adjacent to or street, arterial street or Parkway 50 feet measured from the edge of the ultimate R-O-W which shall include a pedestrian pathway, bike lane or equestrian trail (2)(3) (4) caping, Landscape Buffer ent to residential street 30 feet which shall include pedestrian pathway, bike lane or equestrian trail (3)(4) Recrea ation 75 feet by 100 feet in length Green Preser Iture, Conservation, ways , Pastures, rvation, Wetlands, Water gement Tracts elds, 100 feet Notes: : 1.
+Except where indicated purs suant to the Site Specific FLU Amendment Conceptual 2.
+Rural Parkways are identifie ed by the Transportation Element of the Plan 3.
+A minimum of eight feet in width for a single pedestrian pathway, bike lane or equestrian trail, and a minimum of 15 feet in width where a pedestrian pathway or bike lane is combined.
+4. Streets shall not be included in the Natural Transect, except for any unimproved portions dedicated as a parkway easement for non-vehicular pathways.

+c.
 Overlap of Landscape Buffers